-If a single object is selected, the $\mathtt{OBJECT_objectname}$ menu is used, and if more than one of the same object type is selected, the OBJECTS objectname menu is used.
-If no OBJECT objectname is available, the program uses the OBJECTS_objectname menu (if it exists).
+If a single object is selected, the OBJECT objectname menu is used, and if more than one of the same object type is selected, the OBJECTS objectname menu is used.
+If no OBJECT objectname is available, the program uses the OBJECTS objectname menu (if it exists).

-The object name used for the alias is the drawing interchange format (DXF $^{\text{TM}}$) name of the object in all cases except for inserted objects.
+The object name used for the alias is the drawing interchange format (DXF^{TM}) name of the object in most cases except for inserted objects.
 The following table shows the object names that are specific to inserted objects (blocks, dynamic blocks, and xrefs).

-Object names specific to inserted objects
+Object names specific to insert objects

 Object Name Description

+ATTBLOCKREF Block reference with attributes

+ATTDYNBLOCKREF Dynamic block reference with attributes

 BLOCKREF Block reference without attributes

-ATTBLOCKREF Block reference with attributes

 DYNBLOCKREF Dynamic block reference without attributes

-ATTDYNBLOCKREF Dynamic block reference with attributes

 XREF External reference (xref)

 For example, to support an object-specific shortcut menu for one or more selected block references, you would create or modify a shortcut menu and change its properties to those in the following table.
-The important property to change is Aliases, which would need to modified to include the alias OBJECT BLOCKREF.
+The important property to change is Aliases, which would need to modified to include the alias OBJECTS BLOCKREF.

-Properties for the Block Reference Objects shortcut menu

-Properties pane item Description Example Name String that is only used in the CUI Editor and is not displayed in the user interface.
+Properties for the Block Reference Objects shortcut menu Properties pane item Description Example Name String that is only used in the CUI Editor and is not displayed in the user interface.
 Block Objects Menu Descrip- tion Text used to describe the element; does not appear in the user interface.
-Shortcut menu for block objects Aliases Specifies the aliases for the shortcut menu.
+Shortcut menu for block objects

+Properties for the Block Reference Objects shortcut menu Properties pane item Description Example Aliases Specifies the aliases for the shortcut menu.
 Click the [] button to open the Aliases dialog box.
-Each alias in the CUI file should be unique and it is used to reference the shortcut menu programmatically.
-POP512,OB- JECTS_BLOCKREF
+Each alias in the CUIx file should be unique and it is used to reference the shortcut menu programmatically.
+POP512,OB- JECTS_BLOCKREF Element ID Tag that uniquely identifies a shortcut menu.
+PM_0021